Hyperpersonalization: What it is and how it helps you increase your sales

 Essential elements of hyperpersonalization

-Some essential elements of a hyper-personalization strategy are:
+Some essential elements of a hyperpersonalization strategy are:

 • The Internet of Things (IoT) : is used to connect smart devices that can collect more data about the customer and offer solutions in real time.

-Hyper-personalization is a form of marketing that uses artificial intelligence (AI) along with real-time data to create products, services or content that is customer-specific and highly granular.
+Hyperpersonalization is a form of marketing that uses artificial intelligence (AI) along with real-time data to create products, services, or content that is customer-specific and highly granular.

 • Increases the conversion rate by generating greater interest, trust and satisfaction in the customer, and facilitating the purchasing process.

-• Avoid wasting resources by optimizing the use of media and communication channels, and only targeting potential customers.
+• Avoid wasting resources by optimizing the use of media and communication channels and targeting only potential customers.

 Examples of hyperpersonalization